built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 Developers of Workspace Platform can also fully customize the buttons in Dock.
 For example, they can add, remove and reorder buttons in Dock.

-### Change of Behaviour - Home doesn't automatically appear on registration
+### Change of Behavior - Home doesn't automatically appear on registration

 Home no longer appears when a Workspace Platform first registers the Home component.
 For Home to show automatically, developers of Workspace Platforms must add `Home.show()` right after registering the Home component.
 This is the pattern followed in the starters so if you have been following the starters you have already been doing this.